navythenerd/streamdeck-qt-cpp-sdk/README.md

 # Elgato StreamDeck Qt C++ SDK
 This SDK/Template can be used to develop StreamDeck plugins using the Qt Framework.
-I developed the SDK because I didn´t like the sources and examples provided by Elgato.
+I developed the SDK because I dont´t like the sources and examples provided by Elgato and to have a clean template for programming StreamDeck Plugins.

 ## How to start?
 To develop your own plugin, just clone this repository and create a new class.
 Your plugin class has to inherit from `StreamDeckPlugin`.
 In the `main.cpp` look for: